-- 4. Complete one (1) course and corresponding assessment meeting the following criteria: - a) Advanced placement (AP) with a score of three (3) or higher; - b) Cambridge Advanced International (CAI) with a score at E or higher; or - c) International baccalaureate (IB) with a score of five (5) or higher; - 5.
-Obtain an industry certification as approved by the Kentucky Workforce Innovation Board; - 6.
+4. Complete one (1) course and corresponding assessment meeting the following criteria:

+b) Cambridge Advanced International (CAI) with a score at E or higher; or c) International baccalaureate (IB) with a score of five (5) or higher;

+- 5. Obtain an industry certification as approved by the Kentucky Workforce Innovation Board; - 6.
 Complete four (4) credits from valid courses within a single Kentucky Department of Education approved career pathway; - 7.
-Complete a Kentucky Department of Education approved process to verify 500 hours of exceptional work experience, or alternative requirements as determined by a student's Admissions and Release Committee and specified in the student's IEP; and - 8.
-Complete two (2) years in an approved Kentucky Department of Education or Kentucky Labor Cabinet pre-apprenticeship or apprenticeship program. - II.
-Meet one (1) of the following graduation prerequisites for reading and one (1) of the following graduation prerequisites for mathematics: - 1.
+Complete a Kentucky Department of Education approved process to verify 500 hours of exceptional work experience, or alternative requirements as determined by a student's Admissions and Release Committee and specified in the student's IEP; and - Complete two (2) years in an approved Kentucky Department of Education or Kentucky Labor Cabinet pre-apprenticeship or apprenticeship program. - II.
+Meet one (1) of the following graduation prerequisites for reading and one (1) of thefollowing graduation prerequisites for mathematics: - 1.
 Score at or above the minimum criteria on the tenth (10th) grade state-required assessments in reading or mathematics; - 2.
-Score proficient or higher for reading or mathematics on the eighth (8th) grade state required assessment; or - B. A student collection of evidence submitted by the Principal to the Superintendent/designee for review and approval.
+Score proficient or higher for reading or mathematics on the eighth (8th) grade state required assessment; or - 3.
+A student collection of evidence submitted by the Principal to the Superintendent/designee for review and approval.
 The collection of evidence shall include the following: - The student's ILP that includes student transcript; - If applicable, for students with IEPs, evidence that the student has achieved progress on measurable annual IEP goals as determined by the Admissions and Release Committee; - Performance on the tenth (10th) grade state-required assessments in reading or mathematics; - Appropriate interventions, targeted to the student's needs; - Student work demonstrating the student's competency in reading or mathematics; and - The student's post-graduation plans.